tinylibs/tinypool/README.md

 #### Pool constructor options

-- `isolateWorkers`: Default to `false`.
+- `isolateWorkers`: Disabled by default.
 Always starts with a fresh worker when running tasks to isolate the environment.
-- `terminateTimeout`: Defaults to `null`.
+- `terminateTimeout`: Disabled by default.
 If terminating a worker takes `terminateTimeout` amount of milliseconds to execute, an error is raised.
+- `maxMemoryLimitBeforeRecycle`: Disabled by default.
+When defined, the worker's heap memory usage is compared against this value after task has been finished.
+If the current memory usage exceeds this limit, worker is terminated and a new one is started to take its place.
+This option is useful when your tasks leak memory and you don't want to enable `isolateWorkers` option.

 #### Pool methods